California Residence for Tuition Purposes

 2. Select Residency Information from the menu.

 If you are required to complete the Statement of Legal Residence (SLR), you may complete it now.
-This process can be completed before you submit your SIR.
 Completion of your SLR may assist with receiving your official residency for UC tuition and may provide you with an accurate financial aid offer.
 A link to the Statement of Legal Residence is available on your Residency Information page.

 If the residence deputy requires additional documentation, you will be notified in your To Do list or in an email sent to your UCSC email account.
 Please note that this may take six to eight weeks upon receipt of your SLR.

-If you received an out of state financial aid summary, it will be revised if you are classified as California resident or granted a Nonresident Tuition Exemption.
+If you received an out-of-state financial aid summary, it will be revised if you are classified as a California resident or granted a Nonresident Tuition Exemption.

 Establishing Residency